 Shingles

-Shingles (herpes zoster) is a viral infection caused by the varicella zoster virus, the same virus that causes chickenpox.
-It causes that causes a painful rash.
-Although shingles can occur anywhere on your body, it most often appears as a single stripe of blisters that wraps around either the left or the right side of your torso.
-After a person recovers from chickenpox, the virus stays in the body in a dormant (inactive) state.
-For reasons that are not fully known, the virus can reactivate years later, causing shingles.
-Herpes zoster is not caused by the same virus that causes genital herpes, a sexually transmitted disease.
+Shingles, or herpes zoster, is an infection caused by the varicella zoster virus, the same virus that causes chickenpox.
+After a person recovers from chickenpox, the virus stays in the body in an inactive state.
+In some people, the virus can reactivate years later and cause shingles.
+Herpes zoster is not caused by the same virus that causes genital herpes, which is a sexually transmitted disease.

 Information for the general public